microsoft/RHAIL-Claims-Denial-Navigator/README.md

 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**

+## Help

+> Note: don't worry about this section, we'll update the links.

+We do not support samples, but we this community is always willing to help, and we want to improve these samples.
+We use GitHub to track issues, which makes it easy for  community members to volunteer their time and help resolve issues.

+If you encounter any issues while using this sample, you can [create a new issue](https://github.com/pnp/powerapps-samples/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=bug-report.yml&sample=YOURSAMPLENAME&authors=@YOURGITHUBUSERNAME&title=YOURSAMPLENAME%20-%20).

+For questions regarding this sample, [create a new question](https://github.com/pnp/powerapps-samples/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=question.yml&sample=YOURSAMPLENAME&authors=@YOURGITHUBUSERNAME&title=YOURSAMPLENAME%20-%20).

 ## For more information

 - [Overview of creating apps in Power Apps](https://docs.microsoft.com/powerapps/maker/)